BRIGHT FUTURES

 We are committed to ensuring that Bright Futures provides a safe environment in which young people can receive high quality training when working with us.

-Handle confidential information of a personal and/or sensitive nature following the correct procedures and that staff receive guidance on the management and disclosure of confidential information, where appropriate.
+We will handle confidential information of a personal and/or sensitive nature following the correct procedures and ensure that staff receive guidance on the management and disclosure of confidential information, where appropriate.

 In pursuit of these aims, Bright Futures will approve and annually review policies and procedures with the aim of: